 disassemblies・digital archaeology・data preservation

-Articles with tag `hidden credits`
+Articles with tag `Hidden Credits`

 I seem to be running into this a lot lately, where standard test mode options are disabled or missing from test menus.
 Honestly, while it’s always gratifying to dig out unused code and make it dance, these finds are kind of boring.
 But at least this game has some hidden developer credits.
 Those are always interesting!